4. Gaia-X Operating Model

 Self-Descriptions may become invalid over time.
 The Chapter Federated Catalogue section Self-Description describes three states declaring a Self-Description as invalid:

 - End-of-Life (after a timeout date, e.g., the expiry of a cryptographic signature)

 - Deprecated (replaced by a newer Self-Description)

 - Revoked (by the original issuer or a trusted party, e.g., because it contained incorrect or fraudulent information)

 End-of-Life and Deprecated can be deduced automatically based in the information already stored in the Gaia-X Registry or Gaia-X Catalogues.
 There are no additional processes to define.
 This section describes how Self-Descriptions are revoked.

 The importance of Gaia-X compliance will grow over time, covering more and more Gaia-X principles such as interoperability, portability, and security.
 However, automation alone is not enough and the operating model must include a mechanism to demotivate malicious actors to corrupt the Registry and Catalogues.

-The revocation of Self-Description can be done in various ways:
+The revocation of Self-Descriptions can be done in various ways:

-- Revocation or Deprecation by authorship: The author of Self-Description revokes or deprecates the Self-Description explicitly.
+- Revocation or Deprecation by authorship: The author of a Self-Description revokes or deprecates the Self-Description explicitly.

 - Revocation by automation: The Gaia-X Compliance Service found at least one self-described attribute not validating the compliance rules.